 Now as you can see, some of those are not closely related to solar survival at all.
-I’d get ride of outdoor adventures, camping gear, eco-friendly products, hiking gear and maybe a few others that are not closely tied into solar survival.
+I’d get rid of outdoor adventures, camping gear, eco-friendly products, hiking gear and maybe a few others that are not closely tied into solar survival.

-So as you can see, the tools have a great many uses.
+As you can see, the tools have a great many uses.
 What’s sad is that many people are going to abuse it and leverage it in a way that sabotages their business, rather than helps them accelerate their success.

 AI content can also be used for graphic design, videos, and music.
-So you might be able to tap into it for more than just content – but again, there are drawbacks to using it as is and being sloppy with your shortcuts.
+So, you might be able to tap into it for more than just content – but again, there are drawbacks to using it as is and being sloppy with your shortcuts.

 Now, let’s look at some problem areas and then talk about how to minimize your risk…